Chris Rumph II: Professional career

+Los Angeles Chargers

-Rumph was drafted by the Los Angeles Chargers in the fourth round, 118th overall, of the 2021 NFL Draft.
+Rumph was selected by the Los Angeles Chargers in the fourth round, 118th overall, of the 2021 NFL draft.
 On May 18, 2021, Rumph signed his four-year rookie contract with the Chargers.

+On November 15, 2023, Rumph was placed on injured reserve with a fractured foot.

+On August 27, 2024, Rumph was placed on injured reserve, ending his season.

+New Orleans Saints

+On April 28, 2025, Rumph signed with the New Orleans Saints on a one-year contract.

 Personal life

-Rumph's father, Chris Rumph, played linebacker at South Carolina and has coached at the collegiate and professional levels and is currently the defensive line coach for the Minnesota Vikings.
+Rumph's father, Chris Rumph, played linebacker at South Carolina and has coached at the collegiate and professional levels and is currently the defensive line coach for Clemson.